softwareengineerprogrammer/GeoDT/README.md

 source venv/bin/activate
 ```

+If you do not set up virtualenv, you will need to ensure that the dependencies in `requirements.txt` are installed in global site packages (`pip install -r requirements.txt`)

 ### Steps
-1. Pick an example script from "examples" and copy it to the main directory
+1. Pick an example script from `examples/` and copy it to the main directory
     - `validation_` files generally specify deterministic geometries and boundary conditions
     - `example_` files are generally stochastic multi-run models that focus on EGS design optimization
-1. Set your python working directory to a location where you want the output files to be created
+1. Set your python working directory to a location where you want the output files to be created, i.e. `mkdir -p build && rm build/*`
-1. Run the example script
+1. Run the example script i.e. `cd build && python ./example_datathon_2023.py`
-1. View the result vtk files using a compatible visualization software (e.g., ParaView)
+1. View the result vtk files using a compatible visualization software (e.g., [ParaView](https://www.paraview.org/))
 1. Inspect the example script and edit as needed to customize to your modeling goals